cdktf/cdktf-provider-upcloud/docs/managedDatabaseValkey.python.md

 New backup is only started if previous backup has already completed.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.19.0/docs/resources/managed_database_valkey#backup_minute ManagedDatabaseValkey#backup_minute}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.20.0/docs/resources/managed_database_valkey#backup_minute ManagedDatabaseValkey#backup_minute}

+---

+###### `frequent_snapshots`<sup>Optional</sup> <a name="frequent_snapshots" id="@cdktf/provider-upcloud.managedDatabaseValkey.ManagedDatabaseValkey.putProperties.parameter.frequentSnapshots"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+Frequent RDB snapshots.

+When enabled, Valkey will create frequent local RDB snapshots.
+When disabled, Valkey will only take RDB snapshots when a backup is created, based on the backup schedule.
+This setting is ignored when `valkey_persistence` is set to `off`.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.20.0/docs/resources/managed_database_valkey#frequent_snapshots ManagedDatabaseValkey#frequent_snapshots}

 ---